8th Grade Identification

 Alice Paul: suffragist who was jailed while protesting in front of the White House for women's voting rights.

-Carrie Chatman Catt: suffragist who was president of the National American Woman Suffrage Association and founded the League of Women Voters.
+Carrie Chapman Catt: suffragist who was president of the National American Woman Suffrage Association and founded the League of Women Voters.

 Warren G. Harding: Ohio Senator who won the presidential election in 1920 - appointed corrupt officials and died in 1923.